helloworldsg/token-forge/README.md

 - PEM format to JWK format (with kid generation)
 - JWK format to PEM format
 - Private key to public key (PEM format)
+- Decode JWT

+The actions can be found under the 'Edit' menu.
+For enhanced usability, you have the option to customize your own keyboard shortcuts.
 <!-- Plugin description end -->

 ---